A photo of a beach with people in the far distance. The text on the photo says Our July Favourites

 Blackberry picking

 When we moved to our house, we inherited a couple of huge blackberry bushes.
 The fruits don’t usually appear until later in the year, but I noticed a few weeks ago that they were starting to flower.
-They ripened up really quickly and the boys kept asking to pick some, so pick some we did.
+They ripened quickly, and the boys kept asking to pick some, so we did.
 Quite a lot, actually; I have a few tubs in the freezer, stocking up for winter!

 Soreen malt loaf bars